 I started saving inside of a UTMA/UGMA account and then moved money to a Coverdell account (then known as an Education IRA).
 I liked the simplicity of the Coverdell and the ability to choose investments for the account.
 But I underestimated the increase in college expenses and overestimated my potential growth in investments.
 My projections left us with a shortfall in terms of college savings.

-However, we did saved through the Coverdell.
+However, we did save some through the Coverdell.
 This money covered most of his tuition payments.
 The rest came from our investments and current income.

 Not having a monthly mortgage payment helped our cash flow: we could pay some college bills out of current income.